Our Tour

 2 - Kyleakin

-Kyleakin is a historic fishing village with an active harbour.
-Once home to the Skye ferries.
-A lovely village with a beach, two busy pubs, three restaurants, two youth hostels and three hotels.
+Kyleakin is a historic fishing village just over the Skye bridge with an active harbour.
+Once a busy ferry port it is now a lovely, peaceful village with a beach, two busy pubs, a restaurant, two youth hostels and a hotel.

 3 - Broadford

 Broadford was a cattle market until 1812.
-We sometimes stop here to pickup fellow travellers.

 4 - Small Crofting Villages